cs-fullstack-fall-2018/android-miniproject-3-soundboard-psanon19/README.md

 * You can use whatever widgets you wish to allow the User to select the different sounds

-* Some starter sounds have been included, and more can be found online including here: https://freesound.org/
+* Some starter sounds have been included, and more can be found online including here: https://freesound.org/ (requires a free signup)

 ### Tips